 As a bonus, cysteine also prevents the glycation of collagen proteins and reduces inflammation — which just happens to be our #3 threat.

 Acute, short-term inflammation is the body’s way of protecting itself.
-It’s the first line of defense against injury.
+It’s the first line of defence against injury.
 But long-term, chronic inflammation does more harm than good.
-Chronic micro-inflammation in the skin impairs the healthy functioning, repair and renewal of skin cells and accelerates aging.
+Chronic micro-inflammation in the skin impairs the healthy functioning, repair and renewal of skin cells and accelerates ageing.
 This low-grade persistent activation of inflammatory molecules in the skin can be caused by excessive sun exposure, environmental pollutants and by irritants commonly contained in skincare products.

 A spice used in India for thousands of years in cooking and as a medicinal herb, turmeric has been proven to counteract inflammation more effectively than many drugs — and without side effects.
 It’s also a powerful antioxidant (bye, free radicals) and antibacterial agent.

-The bottom line: Defense against glycation, free radicals and inflammation in the skin starts from within the body, through a healthy, balanced diet and taking a high quality, daily supplement.
+The bottom line: Defence against glycation, free radicals and inflammation in the skin starts from within the body, through a healthy, balanced diet and taking a high quality, daily supplement.
 But it’s also complemented from the outside in, by limiting sun exposure and choosing nourishing skincare free from chemical and natural irritants.